KenKundert/sshdeploy/sshdeploy/manual.rst

 -------
 The clients key contains a dictionary where its keys would be the SSH names of client hosts that should receive the private and public key.
-The value of the servers key is also a dictionary that should be empty (at this point any contents will be ignored).
+The value of the clients key is also a dictionary that should be empty (at this point any contents will be ignored).